Plot Ideas: How to Discover a Blockbuster

 What if swans are actually alien spies?

 That’s unusual, but it’s not a concept that has obvious appeal.
-A good writer could make it work, maybe as a comedy, but no one is going to be rushing to read it, however good it is.
+A talented writer could make it work, maybe as a comedy, but probably few people will want to read it, however good it is.

 But the best thing is to keep brainstorming and putting crazy ideas together until one clicks and you think “actually that one might go places”.